01-edu/public/subjects/olympic/README.md

 The Olympic games just ended and you want to tell everyone about the ranking of your favorite athlete: Pedro.

+Look for the position of Pedro inside the array `athletes`.
 For the first to the third position, log the matching medal emoji 🥇🥈🥉.
 Otherwise log this disapointed emoji: 😞 and a message of his exact ranking.